Skip to content

 Voice Control

 Yoda, the voice agent, uses XTTS-v2 for local text-to-speech on Apple Silicon MPS GPU.
 No cloud dependency for voice.
+Your haus talks to you and only you.

 At the core of Sanctum is a single YAML configuration file (instance.yaml) that describes your entire deployment: which services are enabled, what ports they bind to, which nodes exist, and how secrets are managed.
 Every script, LaunchAgent, and dashboard panel reads from this one source of truth.